FREE SHIPPING on orders over $75 International: over $250

 How To Choose Jian Zhan Tea Cups?

-There are a few things one can watch out for, which will determine teacups of higher value and a steeper price.
+There are a few things one can watch out for that will determine the value of teacups and their price.
 Some of the important points are:

 • silver and bluish tones of the glaze